 I have come to the conclusion that pretty much every fashion blogger has at some point (or will eventually have) published a blog post on the near impossibility of producing consistent, frequent, high-quality content on their websites.
 And based on the fact that it has been around a month since I last published anything (and even longer since I created any original content), I guess it’s now my turn to navel-gaze.

 Of course, there is always a legitimate explanation: lack of inspiration, of time, or – in some instances – of money.
 For me, the second option seems the most fitting, although an honest explanation would probably be my obsession with US television dramas (see below).
-My drafts page holds at least a dozen half-written blogs, the majority of which were birthed at my work computer – sorry, supervisor.
+My drafts page holds at least a dozen half-written blogs – many of which never see the light of day.

 And so the bloggers of the fashion and beauty and lifestyle worlds continue to keep the wheels in motion, churning out posts on the awesomeness of that new season shoe or new release perfume or whatever finds its way to you via post that month.
 Because when a PR company or brand has sent you free products or loaned samples expecting you to create innovate content, it becomes more difficult to spend an entire Saturday binge-watching Pretty Little Liars on Netflix without spiralling into a sea of sad thoughts about how inadequate you are as a businesswoman and human being and why you have allowed procrastination to consume your life like this.